You are here

 Fields of Study: Politics, International Relations, History, and others.

-Dates: Three (3) weeks in July
+Dates: Two (2) weeks in July

 Admission Criteria: SUNY students must have completed at least one semester of college-level study and be in good academic standing to apply for this program.
 In addition, all students must have completed an introductory course in International Relations.
 SUNY Potsdam students must have taken POLS 140: Introduction to International Relations.